kkrish-77/kkrish-77/README.md

 ## 🚀 Cloud & DevOps Engineer

-Passionate DevOps Engineer with expertise in building resilient cloud infrastructure and implementing CI/CD pipelines.
+Passionate Cloud & DevOps Engineer with expertise in building resilient cloud infrastructure and implementing CI/CD pipelines.
 I specialize in transforming manual processes into automated workflows, reducing deployment times and improving system reliability.

 - 🔭 I'm currently working as an Cloud Intern at Mactores.
 - 🌱 I'm currently learning Prometheus and Grafana.